-SARAH: At what point did you feel OK going to the beach again?
-Do you remember the moment when someone invited you to the beach, and you thought, “OK, yes.
+SARAH: At what point did you feel okay going to the beach again?
+Do you remember the moment when someone invited you to the beach, and you thought, “Okay, yes.
 I feel good about this?”

 SARAH: So now, when you go to the beach, do you take a lay of the land and see who’s around, or do you just go for it and jump in the water?

 SAWYER: Yeah, I just go for it [chuckles] at this point.
 I think I used to, I think right after I had top surgery, I probably would take a little survey and see what kind of people were around.
 But at this point, I really don’t care.
 And I used to take more of a survey to see who was around, and I realized that that’s a very privileged statement to make, that I can just go for it and feel comfortable in that way.
 But it’s taken me a lot of time and mental, just checking in on myself mentally, to get to that place where I don’t really feel expectations around my body based on where I am.
 Like, when I go to the gym, and I’m changing in the locker room, I also just go for it and change.